mattchoo2/rightclickrunpython/README.md

+# GUI right click run python in Window 11
+For those who not used to type in command prompt or power shell, this enable you to right click and run python script straight.
+It will open power shell on the respective folder and run the script in this folder

 To add a right-click context menu option in Windows 11 that opens PowerShell and runs a selected Python script, follow these steps:

 ### Step 1: Create a PowerShell Script